junxit/us-congress-bills-110/metadata.md

 - 2008-09-29 — On passage Passed without objection.
 - 2008-09-29 — Passed/agreed to in House: On passage Passed without objection.
 - 2008-09-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-09-30 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2008-11-19 — Cleared for White House.
+- 2008-11-19 — Resolving differences -- Senate actions: Senate agreed to House amendments by Unanimous Consent.(consideration: CR S10676-10678; text as Senate agreed to House amendment: CR S10676-10678)
+- 2008-11-19 — Senate agreed to House amendments by Unanimous Consent. (consideration: CR S10676-10678; text as Senate agreed to House amendment: CR S10676-10678)
+- 2008-11-20 — Message on Senate action sent to the House.